samrylanjamesharris/NexusLLM/README.md

 A lightweight, privacy-focused AI powered entirely on your machine.
 Perfect for quick, AI interactions without relying on cloud APIs.
 You don't need any API key or anything to run this, once you follow the steps and run the script everything will automatically install on your system and can even run it offline without needing any internet connection.

 ## Features:
-- **Local & Private**: No data leaves your system, all of it stays there only.
+- **Local**: No data leaves your system, all of it stays there only and runs completely on your syetem.
 - **CPU and GPU Support**: This script is optimized for CPU (GPU optional for better preformance).
+- **Visual Studio Code**: You can use Viusal Studio Code to edit and the file in and out for more useability.

 ## Installation:
 ### Requirements Recommended: